HomeVertebratesPangolins

 Body Plan

-These scaly mammals are characterized by hard and sharp overlapping scales on their bodies that resemble artichoke leaves or pine cones.
-These scales are composed of keratin (the component of nails and claws) and vary in color from light brown to olive or dark brown.
-However, their undersides are devoid of these scales and instead have sparse fur.
+These mammals are covered by hard, overlapping scales that resemble artichoke leaves or pine cones.
+These scales are composed of keratin (the component of nails and claws) and vary in color from light brown to olive or dark brown, depending on the species.
+However, their undersides, including chest, belly, and lower limbs, are devoid of scales and have sparse to moderately dense fur.
+In some species, like the Indian pangolin, the scales extend to the underside of the tail.

-With pointed snouts and small, poorly sighted eyes, their conical heads feature toothless jaws and remarkably long tongues perfectly suited for catching flying insects.
-In large species, like the giant pangolin, the tongue has a diameter of about 0.5 cm and extends up to 70 cm.
-The root of the tongue lies between the sternum and the trachea instead of the hyoid bone.
+With pointed snouts and small eyes, their conical heads feature toothless jaws and remarkably long tongues.
+In large species, like the giant pangolin, the tongue is about 0.5 cm wide and extends up to 70 cm in length when protruded.
+The root of the tongue lies between the sternum and the trachea instead of the hyoid bone, an adaptation which helps extend the tongue for extracting insects from deep, narrow tunnels.

 They have stout legs, with each foot having five toes.
-The forefeet possesses three long, curved claws that help dig the soil.
-Most pangolins have a prehensile tail (semi-prehensile, in some cases, like the white-bellied and Sunda pangolin) that helps to grip tree branches and swim.
+The forefeet possess three long, curved claws that help break into insect nests.

 Taxonomy and Evolution

-The name Pholidota derives from an Ancient Greek word, which translates to ‘clad in scales,’ while the term ‘pangolin’ comes from the Malay word pengguling, which refers to ‘one who rolls up.’
-The latter was first used for the Sunda pangolin (Manis javanica), which rolls onto itself for defense.
+The name Pholidota has its roots in an Ancient Greek word, pholís, which translates to ‘scales,’ while the term ‘pangolin’ comes from the Malay word pengguling, which refers to ‘one who rolls up.’
+The name pangolin was first used for the Sunda pangolin (Manis javanica), which rolls onto itself for defense.

-The 8 extant species of pangolins are grouped under 3 subfamilies: Maninae (Asian pangolins), Phatagininae (Small African pangolins), and Smutsiinae (Large African pangolins).
-All subfamilies belong to the only extant family, Manidae, under the suborder Eupholidata.
+The 8 extant species of pangolins are grouped under 3 subfamilies, all of which belong to the only extant family, Manidae, under the suborder Eupholidata.

 Pangolin (Pholidota-Scaly-Anteater)

-Though Pholidota was initially considered to be a sister group to xenarthrans (superorder Xenarthra), including anteaters, sloths, and armadillos, recent genetic studies reveal that they are the closest relatives of carnivorans (order Carnivora).
-Together, Carnivora and Pholidota form a clade called Ferae.
-The carnivorans and pangolins are believed to have diverged around 79.47 million years ago, while Asian and African pangolins are believed to have split around 41.37 million years ago.
+Though Pholidota was initially considered to be a sister group to xenarthrans (superorder Xenarthra), which includes anteaters, sloths, and armadillos, recent genetic studies reveal that they are the closest relatives of carnivorans (order Carnivora).
+Together, Carnivora and Pholidota form a miroder called Ferae.
+The carnivorans and pangolins are believed to have diverged around 79 million years ago.
+Asian and African pangolins have most likely split around 41 million years ago.

 Distribution and Habitat

-While arboreal species, like the Sunda and the white-bellied pangolin, inhabit hollow tree logs, ground-dwelling species, such as the ground pangolin, take refuge in subterranean tunnels.
+While arboreal species, like the Sunda and the white-bellied pangolin, often rest in hollow tree logs, ground-dwelling species, such as the ground pangolin, take refuge in subterranean tunnels.

 Diet